DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-04-11-allowing-providers-to-import-applications-with-conditions-pending.md

 ---
 title: Allowing providers to import applications with conditions pending
 description: Making it possible to register trainees whose status in Apply has not yet changed to recruited.
-date: 2023-04-06
+date: 2023-04-11
 related:
   items:
     - text: Apply integration - version 1
       href: /register-trainee-teachers/apply-integration-v1/
 ---

-The integration between the Manage and Register services automatically imports applications from Manage when they reach recruited status.
-This happens when the candidate has either:
+Part way through each recruitment cycle we start to automatically import applications for that cycle into Register from Manage.
+We only import applications when they reach recruited status, which happens when the candidate has either:

 - accepted an unconditional offer
 - met all the conditions of their offer

-We use recruited status to decide which applications to import because it’s the best way to identify someone who is due to start training.
+We set up the integration with Manage to use recruited status because it’s the best way to identify someone who is due to start training.

-The integration is not active throughout the year.
-It’s turned on part way through each recruitment cycle, to help providers register trainees who will start training in the upcoming academic year.

-The integration was used for some school centred initial teacher training (SCITT) applications in the 2020 to 2021 recruitment cycle and for the majority of them in 2021 to 2022.
+We’ve now decided to make it possible to import applications which still have conditions pending.

 ## Why we’re doing this